an Alternative to Natural Health

 Algin or Nature's Three - Algin (sodium alginate) is a gelatinous substance extracted from certain brown algae.
 It binds heavy metals in the intestinal tract and carries them safely out of the body.
 Algin prevents tissues from absorbing radioactive materials and protects tissues from toxins and carcinogens.
 Nature's Three is a fiber supplement which can do the same thing, but is not as strong as algin.

 Bentonite Clay Baths - Bentonite is natural clay that comes from volcanic ash.
 It has been used internally and externally for its absorptive properties.
 When hydrated, it has a large surface area and carries a negative charge that can safely absorb and lock on to a large amount of toxins, including heavy metals, which are then eliminated.
 It can be taken internally, but when used in a bath, it pulls heavy metal contaminants out through the skin.
 This accelerates the detoxification process.

 Other Supplements to Aid Heavy Metal Detoxification

-N-Acetyl Cysteine, also known as NAC, is essential for the body to mount a defense against free radicals, and it supports the natural elimination of harmful toxins, including heavy metals.
+N-Acetyl Cysteine is essential for the body to mount a defense against free radicals and it supports the natural elimination of harmful toxins, including heavy metals.
 This nutrient is a precursor to glutathione, one of the body's most powerful antioxidants.
 Heavy metals deplete glutathione, but NAC helps remove them.